Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Experiments and Results

 In Fig.~\ref{tsne}, we present the t-SNE \cite{van2008visualizing} feature embedding visualization results of both the ViT-B baseline and our method OSDFD.
 Fig.~\ref{tsne} (a) and (b) showcase the results on the unseen CDF dataset, while Fig.~\ref{tsne} (c)-(h) depict the results on the WDF, DFDC, and FFIW datasets, respectively.
 Red and blue dots represent real and fake data samples in these visualizations.
 The manifolds of real and fake feature distributions entangle for the baseline model.
 This observation indicates that the baseline model struggles to discriminate forgery faces from the real ones.
 In contrast, OSDFD effectively separates real and fake images in the feature space.
-This improvement underscores the enhanced generalizability achieved by our model, attributed to the designed forgery-style mixture module and forgery-aware PEFT modules.
+Specifically, for CDF and FFIW datasets, it is obvious that OSDFD can better discriminate real faces from fake ones compared to the ViT baseline.
+The AUC score goes from 72.35 to 83.35 on the CDF dataset, and 68.49 to 84.61 on the FFIW dataset.
+In turn, ViT-B can achieve good detection performance on WDF and DFDC datasets, while our proposed method OSDFD, benefiting from the designed forgery-aware parameter efficient fine-tuning and the forgery style mixture modules, exhibits a better face forgery detection performance.